sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/3 - Coalescence/1 - Cleanup.md

 Toriel released a world-weary sigh.

 "Welp, nothing for it.
 YOLOOOO!"
-The climber slackened his grip, and slides down to the floor of the cavern.
+The climber slackened his grip, and slid down the rope to the floor of the cavern.
 After dusting himself off, he turned to meet the group, eyes widening at the monster among them, but otherwise not reacting.
 He was a dark-skinned man in his 30s, with frizzy hair and an impressive curly beard.
 Frisk thought he would look like a lumberjack if he had a bit more weight to him.
 "Uh, hi.
 I don't suppose any of you have seen a red headed young lady crash through here recently?"

 The kids shook their heads.
 Toriel's expression was one of deep thought.
 "Not in this part of the Underground, no...
 Surely that could not have been the source of the tremors."